sanagrwl/sanagrwl.github.io/_posts/2019-04-12-sem-verison.md

     # output: 1.0.2
 ```

-Lets see what `git describe` is doing"
+Lets see what `git describe` is doing.

 ```
     git checkout 6031055